 Having now done this for a while, we know how much it costs to operate.
 We do so as leanly as possible but hosting and maintaining a website, 24/7 live-chat customer support, advertising, staff, and more, all costs money.

 In 2018, we took on investors and start-up capital to propel the business through its initial phase.
-And because of that, we've been able to hand out life-changing prizes and see our customer base grow to more than 55,000.
+And because of that, we've been able to hand out life-changing prizes and see our customer base grow to more than 55,000 as of late 2019.

 And now we want to continue to operate and grow

 We cannot continue to operate if we don't have the capital to do so, and we want to continue to award prizes to our customers and donate to our charities.
 And, therefore, we need to build in our operational costs into the ticket threshold so that we can continue to sell them and ultimately award the property.

 More than 60% of that £1.3 million is taken up by both the property and its Stamp Duty Land Tax (SDLT), which total £785,000.
 With a third-party valuation of £750,000, the total SDLT payable is as much as £35,000.